thoughtbot/Argo/Documentation/Common-Gotchas.md

 difficulty compiling the expression in a reasonable amount of time.
 This manifests itself with the following error:

-> Expression was too complex to be solved in reasonable time; consider breaking up the expression into distinct sub-expressions.
+> Expression was too complex to be solved in reasonable time; consider
+> breaking up the expression into distinct sub-expressions.

 Fortunately this is easy to solve.
-A first step is to simply store `curry(Model.init)` in a variable instead of using it directly:
+A first step is to store `curry(Model.init)` in a variable instead of using it directly:

 ```swift